hanami/view/README.md

 ### Root

 Templates lookup is performed under the `Lotus::View.root` directory.
-Single views can specify a different path:
+You can specify a different path in a per view basis:

 ```ruby
 class ViewWithDifferentRoot